 Living in a foreign country as an expatriate can be both exciting and daunting at the same time.
 On the one hand, you have this new country to explore and build a new life in, allowing you to create unique experiences you might not get back home.
 On the other hand, living the expat life can get lonely, especially when you have just moved to a new country.
 It is easy to fall into a scheduled routine day in and day out, leaving you no time to meet new people in your new home.

 Building A Social Life As A Singapore Expat

-If you have just moved to Singapore and looking for ways to build your social circle here, check out our guide on where you can meet people during your stay in Singapore:
+If you have just shifted to Singapore and looking for ways to build your social circle here, check out our guide on where you can meet people during your stay in Singapore:

 Join An International Social Club Or Association

 The easiest and fastest way for you to meet people is by joining one of the many clubs and associations available here.
 Some of these include The American Club, the Australian & New Zealand Association, the British Club as well as the Japanese Association Singapore.
 These clubs and associations are a great way for you to feel like you are right back at home without actually having to jump on a plane.
 They usually hold a variety of activities such as sports meets, mealtime gatherings and even events for kids including camps and parties.
 These activities provide members with the opportunity to network and get to know one another, as well as to seek advice from more experienced expats on living in Singapore.
 Social clubs tend to have a diverse set of members hailing from different parts of the world, while associations are usually country-specific.
 Whichever one you choose to sign up for, we are sure the clubs and associations will make you feel welcome in your new home.